wxcuop/algorithmic-trading/README.md

 The POC demonstrates an ML-based quant research environment.
 It shows how to load and store financial data on AWS from AWS Data Exchange and other external data sources and how to build and backtest algorithmic trading strategies with Amazon SageMaker that use technical indicators and advanced machine learning models.

+Each notebook contains an introduction, where discusses the rationale behind the strategy.
+Please remember, this is a demo, not an actual trading algo, and the training is done based on a synthetic data.
+I had no objective to show the alpha, just POC the idea of the quant platform setup

 ![chart](assets/chart.png)

 ## Regions